Build Your Own Heated Outdoor Cat House In 3 Easy Steps

 Discover the main features of a great heated cat house and how to build your own with these easy instructions!

 Winter is already here.
 While plenty of cats live cozily indoors, some felines simply prefer to stay outside.
 Heated cat houses are a great option for providing insulated shelters to our cats during the cold season.
 Here are some useful tips while searching for the perfect heated cat house for your kitty!

-Does your cat really need a heated cat house?
+Does your cat really need a heated outdoor cat house?

 No matter how resourceful they might be, outdoor cats need shelter from the cold season.

 Good to know: A cat’s normal body temperature should be around 38°C and sometimes their fur is not sufficient for dealing with winter.